Node Overload.

 Anxiety - a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.

 During my teenage years I had a friend who died of cancer and as it turns out his first symptom was a lump like mass on his neck.
-Perry was not a real close friend but he attended the same Kingdom Hall that I went to and he was around the same age as me.
-He wasn’t into sports or very athletic, but he was always eager to strap on the blades anytime I or anyone else rented the ice for our friendly hockey scrimmages.
-He always seemed to get very tired very fast and he would spend most of the hour just sitting on the bench resting.
-He was eventually diagnosed with cancer and died a short time after.
+Perry was not a close friend but he attended the same Kingdom Hall that I went to and he was around the same age as me.
+He wasn’t at all into sports or very athletic, but he was always eager to strap on the blades anytime I or anyone else rented the ice for our friendly hockey scrimmages.
+He always seemed to get very tired very fast and he would spend most of the game just sitting on the bench resting.
+He was eventually diagnosed with cancer and he died a short time after.

 Fast forward to the summer of 1989 and I am playing baseball on the NWAA team.
 We are in Port Credit for a weekend tournament and we had just finished batting practice before taking the field for our first game.
 It was extremely hot that Saturday afternoon when I put a dab of suntan lotion on my bare hand before running out onto the field over to my usual position.
 Once at first base I began to rub the lotion on the back and all over my neck.